pirahawk/macbook-setup/macbook-setup.md

 >Note: Typically you should aim to install to `usr/local/bin` & `usr/local/sbin` (if required) as these will not mess any of the other files up.

 Also look at the path `~/Library/`.
-Some interesting things stored at that location.
+Some interesting things stored at that location. (apparently these are OSX specific frameworks that are installed by Apple - I think?)

 ## Setups